 In this day and age life is all about staying connected.
 Whether through social media, live streams, video conferencing, emails, and every other digital means of communication.
 But no matter how much technology advances, there always seems to be a faction of people, albeit small, who don’t subscribe to these mediums.
 Many by choice and others, unfortunately, due to lack of means.

 This was brought to my attention from a survey I ran of my audience earlier this year.
-The question arose, how do you reach a customer base who’s simply not digitally connected?
+The question arose, how do you reach a customer base that’s simply not digitally connected?
 An area I never gave much thought to until now.

 If they continue to be your customers, there’s still hope.

-Good old fashioned customer service will be your starting point.
+Good old-fashioned customer service will be your starting point.

-Before I changed careers and worked in retail management, I was taught to service the customer from the door to the register.
+Before I changed careers and worked in retail management, I was taught to serve the customer from the door to the register.
 When done right, they rarely left empty-handed.
 That means you have the perfect opportunity to get to know your customers on a personal level.
 Find out their preferences, dislikes, what piques their interests, and their wish lists.